davidcurie/Computing-Essentials/lessons/first-steps/introduction.md

 ```

 Here, `find` and `replace` are placeholders for regular expressions used to
-match your desired text; the contents of the first `find` and replaced with
+match your desired text; the contents of the first `find` are replaced with
 `replace`. `sed` also accepts piped input, so we can test simple strings with
 `sed` to learn its behavior.